Signal processing approach to mesh refinement in simulations of axisymmetric droplet dynamics: Numerical results

 Also, since we do not evolve the end-point $\mathbf{X}(0,t)$ in this simulation, the interface position in each figure is reconstructed with $\mathbf{X}(0,t)=(0,-1)$.
 At $t=1.00$, the droplet, which is initially a sphere, has developed a small indentation at the top and the inner region is no longer convex.
 The effect of mesh refinement is not evident here because no complex geometry is found in the interface.
 At $t=2.50$, as the indentation further develops, the droplet begins to acquire a bowl-like shape whose edge is bent toward the axis of symmetry.
 Now, computational points weakly cluster near the two round corners of the edge, and consequently some sparseness is found away from those small regions.
 At $t=4.00$, a large volume of the inner fluid has flowed into the edge region and the bottom of the bowl has become thinner.
 At $t=4.90$, which is just before the numerical solution is contaminated by noises, the fluid interface is about to collide itself at the point connecting the edge and the bottom.
 As one can see, most of computational points are now devoted to resolving the two corners of the edge and the small region around the self-intersection.
 The topological change shown in Fig.\ref{fig:snaps_inertia} should be considered qualitatively different from that in Fig.\ref{fig:snaps_pinchoff}.
 In the case of bag breakup, the droplet is about to break into one torus-like component and one simply-connected component, whereas the symmetric pinch-off seems to form three simply-connected ones.
 In Fig.\ref{fig:closeup_inertia}(a), we show a closeup of the region near the point of the self-intersection at $t=4.90$.

 As opposed to capillary pinch-off, overturning or a cone-crater structure is not observed in this case, and the fluid interface has two corners facing each other.
 This structure is more similar to those found in, for example, HLS97 and Burton and Taborek \cite{BuTa2007B}.
 For the same $t$, the curvature $\kappa_z$ and the corresponding $GL$ are shown in Fig.\ref{fig:closeup_inertia}(b).
-In this case, the solution forms two high-curvature regions away from the point of the self-intersection, which precludes applications of mesh refinement based on the prescribed guideline (\ref{eq:def_NiSt_guide}).
+In this case, the solution forms two high-curvature regions away from the points of the self-intersection, which precludes applications of mesh refinement based on the prescribed guideline (\ref{eq:def_NiSt_guide}).
 As expected, our method succeeds in generating a simple and strictly positive $GL$ from the curvature $\kappa_z$ with four peaks with different magnitudes.
 Here, the relative spacing $s_\alpha$ is roughly two times smaller for the smallest peak than that of the uniform parametrization, and 3.5 times smaller for the others three.
 On the other hand, a drawback of mesh refinement based on the analytic envelope is found in the interval between the two right-most peaks in Fig.\ref{fig:closeup_inertia}(b).
-In the function $GL$, the two adjacent peaks are ``bridged" and our mesh refinement scheme overestimates the complexity of a region where the curvature $\kappa_z$ is small and smooth (see Fig.\ref{fig:snaps_inertia}).
+In the function $GL$, the two adjacent peaks are ``bridged", which is again presumably due to the low-frequency nature of the operator $E_r$, and our mesh refinement scheme overestimates the complexity of a region where the curvature $\kappa_z$ is small and smooth (see Fig.\ref{fig:snaps_inertia}).
 This phenomenon is not due to the effect of the Gaussian filter.
 In fact, this bridged function is found ``before" applying any smoothing filter, and therefore inherent to the use of the analytic envelope.